 PDSA Pet Insurance Review

-We should note also that vet referrals are only reimbursable if the second vet disagrees with the first.
+We should note also that vet referrals are only reimbursable if the second vet disagrees with the first and if PDSA has agreed to getting a second opinion ahead of time.
 If the two vets come to the same conclusion on diagnosis or treatment, then PDSA will only pay for one claim.
 Additionally, diagnosis procedures performed for a second time by the referral vet are not covered.

 PDSA Quote Comparison